Morocco’s beaches are favorite destinations for travelers who enjoy the country’s stunning vistas.

 Laghzira Beach, Mirleft

 Laghzira Beach in Mirleft, southwestern Morocco, is one of the more unique-looking Moroccan beaches.
+As far as I am concerned it is the first in the 10 best Moroccan beaches.
 With its formidable sienna rock formations, Laghzira is a must-see for travel bloggers.

 Dalia Beach, Tangier

 You can’t go wrong with a day trip to Tangier’s Dalia Beach, also known as Ain Dalia.
 This calm coastline is perfect for family outings.